In Yemen Conflict, Some See A New Age Of Drone Warfare

 Iran kept its technology to itself until a few years ago, when the rival Islamic State, or ISIS, started gaining territory nearby.

-"The rise of ISIS in Syria and Iraq was really the main driver behind Iran starting to deploy its drones outside of its borders," says Ariane Tabatabai, a political scientist at the Rand Corp.
+"The rise of ISIS in Syria and Iraq was really the main driver behind Iran starting to deploy its drones outside of its borders," says Ariane Tabatabai, a political scientist at Rand Corp.

 In fact, the Syrian civil war has been a drone testing ground for many sides in the conflict.
 Israel has sent drones to hunt Syrian air defenses.
 Russia has tried out its newest technology.
 Even ISIS used commercial drones to drop small explosives on its enemies.

 Many of Iran's drones occupy a sort of middle ground between the advanced weapons of major powers and the off-the-shelf technology used by ISIS.
 Ali Vaez, an expert on Iran with the International Crisis Group, a conflict research organization, says taking cheap drones to the next level is exactly the kind of thing Iran is good at.
-"It is very much in line with Iranian's modus operandi," he says.
+"It is very much in line with Iranians' modus operandi," he says.

 Vaez says these drones fit well with the nation's overall defense strategy: using asymmetric warfare and proxy groups to take on its enemies far from its own borders.
-He is not surprised by recent evidence that Iran is sharing not just its drones, but also drone technologies, so that partner groups, like the Houthis in Yemen, can build their own drones.
+He is not surprised by recent evidence that Iran is sharing not just its drones, but also drone technologies, so that partner groups, such as the Houthis in Yemen, can build their own drones.

 "The Iranian mentality is generally that instead of giving fish to your partners and proxies in the region, you should teach them how to do fishing," he says.

-Heras, with the Center for New American Security think tank in Washington, D.C., agrees: "These drones are meant to almost be the AK-47 of drones," he says.
+Heras, with the Center for a New American Security in Washington, agrees: "These drones are meant to almost be the AK-47 of drones," he says.
 "They're easy to put together, they're easy to guide, and they have an effect on the battlefield.
 They're meant to sow terror in opponents and also to demonstrate that Iran and its proxy network can strike its opponents anywhere."

 Heras worries that the drones could also be used in a conflict with U.S. forces.
 Although the drones are far too primitive to do much direct damage, they could be used to distract.
 A swarm of primitive drones, for example, could flood defensive systems, creating an opening for more powerful weapons like anti-ship and ballistic missiles.

 "Iran wants to utilize drones in the Persian Gulf like a squid," he says.
-"They want to throw a lot of ink in the water, make it more difficult to see, more difficult to operate, and to add more confusion."
+"They want to throw a lot of ink in the water, make it more difficult to see, more difficult to operate and to add more confusion."

 Waters, who tracks weapons systems in Yemen and elsewhere, says low-tech drone warfare is here to stay.
 Small drones are showing up in conflict zones from Ukraine to the Philippines.